SrivastavaSrijan/Pomodoro-Clock-Source-Code/README.md

 # Pomodoro Clock :tomato:

-:tomato: Being productive is hard.
+Being productive is hard.
 We make it easy. :eggplant:

 ## Getting Started